What Does Chardonnay Taste Like?

 Chardonnay pairs well with a large variety of food depending on which type of Chardonnay you`re drinking.
 Unoaked, crisp Chardonnay pairs well with seafood e.g. lobster, fish soup or grilled gamba prawns.

 When pairing oaked chardonnay with food you need to avoid spicy and acidic food like tomatoes or tomato sauce as the acidity will make the wine taste sour.
 A good match with oaked Chardonnay is grilled salmon, grilled chicken or turkey.
 The remaining acidity in the Chardonnay will cut through the greasy taste and the buttery, fruity notes will complement the roast notes of the white meat.
-You can also pair Chardonnay well with hard cheese.
+You can also pair Chardonnay well with hard cheese or goat cheese.

 Conclusion